grouperenault/fmutool/README.md

 ## Graphical User Interface

 FMUTool is released with a GUI.
-You can launch it with the following command `python -mfmutool` (without any option) See `requirements.txt' to install required python packages.
+You can launch it with the following command `python -mfmutool` (without any option) See `requirements.txt` to install required python packages.

 ## Command Line Interface